Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 By populating social networks with our own virtual representations, these virtual homunculi, we are nearing the stage where we can digitally copy more than the world around us and our bodies – the stage where we can copy our own personalities.

-One argument in favor of this is that our virtual selves differ from one another just the way our real selves do.
+One argument in favour of this is that our virtual selves differ from one another just the way our real selves do.
 Still deficient, these are nonetheless copies of human personalities, even though they still require constant involvement of the “personality operators.”

 I cannot know how the Transition will happen in technical terms, or what the moment of Singularity will look like.
 But I am convinced that the key solution will not be found in the area of nanotechnologies or manipulations with the matter.
 I am convinced that it will be found in the area of digitization, through digital personality copying.
 The key work will have to be done about the information, not about the material body.

 The question of developing a suitable vehicle to carry the information is secondary, and, incidentally, can indeed be addressed through the application of nanotechnologies or cyber-organoplasty.
 The body is a matter of lower order, and therefore of lower importance.
 Should the moment where all the knowledge converges causing the Singularity be indeed the moment the Supercharacter is born, this entirely new kind of being equipped with all the knowledge possible will surely have no problem finding a suitable body – or rather it will most probably find a way to be just as fine without one.
-I’d like to recap that the level of knowledge required to make transfer of personality possible must be sufficient to give the personality an existence without a body (by which I mean a material body as we traditionally think of it.)
+I’d like to recap that the level of knowledge required to make a transfer of personality possible must be sufficient to give the personality an existence without a body (by which I mean a material body as we traditionally think of it.)

 But before that, in order to facilitate the arrival of this moment, a solution must be found to copying the personality into the environment where all the knowledge is readily and instantaneously accessible.